manuGil/online-core/docs/source/georeferencing.rst

 .. attention::
    **Question.**
-   In the Netherlands, elevation is measured using as reference the water level in the canals of Amsterdam.
+   In the Netherlands, the elevation is measured using as a reference the water level in the canals of Amsterdam.
 This vertical datum is called *Normal Amsterdams Peil (NAP)*.
 A large part of the Netherlands would flood if we would not have any dunes or dikes, see :numref:`figsea-level`.
-In fact, all land below 0 meters NAP would be sea.
+In fact, all land below 0 meters NAP would be the sea.
 Different countries measure height by referencing to different mean sea levels.
 Why do we not use one measure for all countries?

    .. _figsea-level:
    .. figure:: _static/img/sea-level-nl.jpg